W Idioms

 what`s what

-It is hard to tell what`s what at an auction of old furniture.
+It is hard to tell what`s what at a sale of old furniture.

 Whatever will be, will be.